openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhjd_0_0.md

 The brightness channel allows to control the brightness of a light.
             It is also possible to switch the light on and off.

 The ```switch_dimmer``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Sensor (temperature)

-Indicates the current temperature
+Indicates the current temperature.

 The ```sensor_temperature``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Binary Sensor 1

-Indicates if a sensor has triggered
+Indicates if a sensor has triggered.

 The ```sensor_binary1``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.